 “Yoga is stilling the fluctuations of the mind.” - Yoga Sutras 1:2

 “Yoga is both a process, a means to an end, and the end itself.”

 Yoga is not so much something that you do, as a way of life.
-Living each day to the full, staying positive and calm in daily life and making healthy life choices are all valid parts of a yogi's life.
-It's all about living yoga, both on and off the mat.
+Embodying love, living each day to the full, cultivating equanimity and positivity in daily life, making healthy life choices and being fully yourself- letting your unique light shine are all part of a yogi/ yogini's life.
+Living yoga, both on and off the mat.

 There are many styles of Yoga.
 Most physical yoga comes under the general umbrella term 'Hatha' Yoga.
 The meaning of Hatha is the union of Ha (sun) and Tha (moon,) balancing solar, masculine strength and activity with lunar, feminine receptivity and flexibility.
-In this way you develop balance and create a calm sanctuary within.
+In this way you develop balance and create a calm sanctuary within which you can retreat to at any time.
 The best way to make sure you are doing the right yoga for you is if that style makes you feel expansive and joyful.
 There is no one way.
 Everyone is different, and everyday is different.

 "The only prerequisite to doing yoga is the ability to breathe.”